Andriy Slyusarchuk: Biography

-In 1999, he taught at the Departments of Engineering and Pedagogical Training at Lviv Polytechnic for about six months.
+In 1999, Slyusarchuk taught at the Departments of Engineering and Pedagogical Training at Lviv Polytechnic for about six months.
 According to his colleagues, Slyusarchuk lectured on the psychology of managing people.
 His lectures were popular, with students cutting classes to listen to him, and were also attended by other teachers.

 On 17 July 2000, a second criminal complaint was brought against Slyusarchuk in Lviv.
 According to complainants Oleg and Bogdana Gamalii, they paid him $1,500 to treat their two young children; the children's health worsened following his treatment.
 After five years, the complaint was dropped.

 Between 2003 and 2006 Slyusarchuk lived in a Lviv Polytechnic National University dormitory where he fraudulently diagnosed students and "treated" them with psychotropic drugs.
 He extorted large amounts of money from parents for treatment, telling them that their children would commit suicide without it, and distributed unapproved drugs for $4,000 per ampoule.

 On 28 February 2006, Slyusarchuk claimed to have set a record by memorizing the numbers which make up pi.
 Journalists from Ekspres and Moskovskij Komsomolets noted that at his public performances, he was attended by a nearby assistant with a computer (and, perhaps, a small earphone).
 In March 2006, Slyusarchuk began work as an associate professor at the Chornovil Lviv State Institute of Modern Technology and Management and became a professor in the general-law department that year.
 At the end of October 2008 the media reported that he had applied for emigration to Canada, where he wanted undertake studies "impossible to undertake in Ukraine."

 From June 2008 to February 2010, Slyusarchuk was a professor of neurosurgery at the P.L.
 Shupyk National Medical Academy of Postgraduate Education.
 According to department head Mykola Polishchuk, when Slyusarchuk read several pages from a medical book given to him by Polishchuk and recited them from memory he was hired.
 Slyusarchuk lectured on the subject of memory, and Polishchuk said that colleagues had found Slyusarchuk's 2002 dissertation on the Internet.
 Polishchuk later found a 2000 dissertation by Nikolai Ershov in the Russian State Library in Moscow; the only difference between Ershov's and Slyusarchuk's dissertations was in the title.
 After Polishchuk's report to the rector, a dismissal order for Slyusarchuk was issued.
 When the academic administration requested verification from the Higher Attestation Commission of the Ministry of Education of Russia for Slyusarchuk's credentials, it was told that there was no record of him as a professor or a Doctor of Science.
 He was a professor in the Department of Information Systems and Networks at Lviv Polytechnic from September 2009 to June 2011.